abisummers/abisummers.github.io/src/content/travel/2024-06-belgium.md

 I went into two different book stores to look for a book written by a Belgian author.
 When travelling, I like to buy a book from a local author (or set in the area) because it's nice to have a souvenir and to discover new authors.
 In one of the stores I asked if they had any books in English or in French by Belgian authors.
 They had a couple of books but they didn't seem overly interesting to me.
 The person in the book store pointed out some Dutch books that were translated rather than from Belgian authors.
 It seems the market of Belgian Dutch being translated isn't so popular.
 I ended up buying a book called _la plage d'ostende_ by by Jacqueline Harpman, a Belgian writer who writes in French.
 I haven't yet started this book.

+While walking around Bruges, I always think about how many photos I will appear in as part of the background.
+There are people taking photos all over the city - it's a really cute city especially when the sun is out.

 ### Home time

 After a week in Belgium, it was time to go home - this time the easy route.
 I took the train from Bruges to Brussels which took about an hour, had almost an hour in midi station before the eurostar back to Paris.

 I love travelling, but I also love the feeling of getting home and sleeping in my own bed again.
-My partner had a long journey home - head winds made it much harder to cycle, but he did it!
+My partner had a long journey home - head winds made it much harder to cycle the 360km, but he did it!